uebelsetzer/automatic_normalisation_of_historical_documents/README.md

 This repository contains data associated to the paper:

 > Zilio, Leonardo, Lazzari, Rafaela R. and Finatto, Maria José B. 2024.
 Can rules still beat neural networks?
 The case of automatic normalisation for 18th-century Portuguese texts.
-In _Proceedings of the International Conference on Computational Processing of Portuguese (PROPOR 2024): workshops_, vol. 2, pp. xxx-xxx. (to appear)
+In _Proceedings of the International Conference on Computational Processing of Portuguese (PROPOR 2024)_, vol. 2, pp. 86-95.
+Available at: https://aclanthology.org/2024.propor-2.0.pdf

 The repository contains the datasets for training and evaluating neural machine translation (NMT) models on historical data, as well as a rule-based counterpart.
 There are three main file types in the root folder of this repository: fine-tuning scripts for NMT, translating scripts (for applying the fine-tuned NMT models and the rule-based model to a test set), and an evaluation script.
 These are all individually explained below.